-Constructed more than 3500 years ago, the mortuary temple of Queen Hatshepsut is one of the best-preserved and impressive ancient Pharaonic temples in Egypt.
+Constructed more than 3500 years ago, the mortuar Temple of Hatshepsut is one of the best-preserved and impressive ancient Pharaonic temples in Egypt.
 Included in almost all tours to Egypt, the temple is featured with its brilliant architecture and its magnificent location.

 Queen Hatshepsut, who lived in the period from 1508 to 1458 BC in Egypt was the fifth ruler of the 18th dynasty of ancient Egypt.
 The word Hatshepsut means the most important woman and of course the queen played an important role in the ancient Egyptian history and her ruling period was featured with prosperity, a considerable number of expedition missions she sent to a few neighboring regions like Punt.
 Many of these commercial trips were documented on the walls of the Temple of Hatshepsut in Luxor.